The SAPRIS Study ("Health, practice, relationships and social inaquality in global population, during the COVID-19 crisis")

 Study coordinators are Nathalie Bajos, Inserm research director, and Fabrice Carrat, Public Health professor at Sorbonne University, in collaboration with Santé Publique France.

+The CEPH BRC received all SAPRIS DBS cards.
 In order to help the future processing of samples, QC sorting had been performed.

 The CEPH BRC processed the punched DBS cards and shipped them to the serologic laboratory of Pr Xavier de Lamballerie in Marseille.
 The CEPH BRC stores the DBS cards collection.